BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

 ### Python Code Formatting `git pre-commit` Hook

+The following git pre-commit hooks will run `isort`+`black` automatically **for all the Python scripts in the repository** before `git commit`.
+It is executed centrally for all the git repos.
+You can still set your local git repo hooks separately and it will run both of them.

-To autoformat Python code before `git commit`, you can do the following:
+To autoformat Python code **before** `git commit`, you can do the following:

 1. Install `isort` and `black`